sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 However, there are many manufactures that have released GNSS/compass modules onto the market without any thought of adding an orientation arrow to assist installation.
 In this case you maybe required to work out the orientation preset required for your hardware based on the magnetometer chips position, on your specific installation.
 This chart is a reference to help gauge the hardware `Orientation Preset` of your magnetometer, based on the chips **Clockwise rotation**.
 And the power plug being a reference marker for the rear, if no forward arrow is provided.
-The orientation preset must first be established before making any mounting adjustment by the `align_mag_pitch, align_mag_roll, align_mag_yaw` settings in the CLI or alignment tool sliders.
+The Orientation Preset must first be established, based on the hardware reference marker, before making any alignment changes with the `align_mag_pitch`, `align_mag_roll`, `align_mag_yaw` settings in the CLI or alignment tool sliders.

 ![Clockwise Orientation reference chart](https://github.com/iNavFlight/inav/assets/47995726/c047fb0d-7b83-4a2d-9b2f-b1b986ecfc89)